nextleap-project/countermitm/source/new.rst

      which Bob's device uses in step 4 to authenticate itself against Alice's device.

-2. Bob receives the OOB-transmitted bootstrap data from the trusted channel and
+2. Bob receives the bootstrap data from the trusted out-of-band channel and

    a) If Bob's device knows a key that matches ``Alice_FP``
       the protocol continues with 4b)